 - Unidirectional: cardioid-type and shotgun polar patterns that are most sensitive to the front.

-Whether you’re tasked with positioning a particular mic or with choosing the right mic for a particular position, understanding polar patterns is key.
+Whether you’re tasked with positioning a particular mic or choosing the right mic for a particular position, understanding polar patterns is key.
 Let’s run over some generalities of the 3 main polar types:

 |Sensitive from all|